maks/ml_2/README.md

 R1:
 [X] volume dial, master volume, show on Oled
+[X] send note off on pad "keyboard" key release
-[ ] control with dials selected module "controls", display value on Oled, use pattern button to cycle thru pages" of 3 "controls"
+[X] use widgets for pads/oled, eg. chromatic-keyboard, module list, etc [ ] control with dials selected module "controls", display value on Oled, use pattern button to cycle thru pages" of 3 "controls"
+[X] convert modes to be widgets
+[ ] convert transport controls class to be a widget
 [ ] heading + large number widget for Oled
 [X] chromatic keyboard on pads for Note mode
 [ ] show connected output module pads while module pad pressed